youtipie/CommandCenter/README.md

 ### Description

-This is backend part of mobile app called **Command Center**.
-It uses dronekit to communicate with drone.
+This is both backend and frontend part of mobile app called **Command Center**.

 ### Usage